jeffkowalski/kxusbc2/README.md

 * Install the replacement left side panel (4 screws).

 Instead of using a replacement side panel, an oblong USB-C hole can also be drilled into the original side panel.

+## Development

+The schematic/PCB was designed with KiCad, and the firmware was written to be compiled with AVR-GCC.
+See the [hardware notes](hardware/README.md) and [firmware notes](firmware/README.md) for details.

 ## Current state of the project